9 Safe Exercises To Induce Labour & Delivery

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Exercises during pregnancy are good not only to keep you and your baby healthy but also to prepare the body for the rigours of labour.
+So you’re expecting the arrival of your little bundle of joy in the next couple of months.
+It’s an exciting time, and you’re all set with your prescribed medication and recommended foods.
+While you’re at it, don’t forget to exercise!
+Yes, you’ve heard that right!
+It’s safe to exercise, provided your doctor gives you the go-ahead.
+Exercise helps in many ways.
+Exercises during pregnancy are good for keeping you and your baby healthy and preparing the body for the rigours of labour.
 Regular exercising readies the muscles and ligaments in the pelvis to go through delivery with lesser effort.
 Prenatal exercises also help to position the baby optimally for childbirth.
+If you’re looking for exercises to open the cervix for delivery, you’ve come to the right place.

 Exercises to Induce Labour Naturally